resingm/de-maxresing-www/content/index.md

 talk at the next NANOG conference, [NANOG83](https://www.nanog.org/events/nanog-83/).

-It was a great experience to talk at NANOG, to present my work and to get some responses from people much deeper in this field.
+It was a great experience to talk at NANOG, to present my work and to get some responses from people who work and research for much longer in this domain.
 Furthermore, I enjoyed the other fascinating talks.
 Check out the recording of my talk:
 [Should Network Operators Hop on the Data Plane?
 Max Resing, NANOG83](https://www.nanog.org/news-stories/nanog-tv/nanog-83-webcast/should-network-operators-hop-on-the-data-plane)